 In the fall of 2016 we ignited a unified flame and once again present the City of Chicago Pipe Band.
 Preparations are well underway for the 2019 season with a two competition groups and full-scale program of performers and students under the direction of Pipe Major Patrick Lynch and Leading Drummer Andrew Hoinacki.

-Our Grade 5 band is currently comprised of student musicians, led by their instructors, and debuted in competition in June 2018.
+Our Grade 4 band is currently comprised of developing musicians, led by their instructors, and debuted in competition in June 2018.
 They also play parades and other public performances alongside the Grade 3 band as part of one pipe band family.

 Emma Dowell, tenor

 In addition to the many alumni who have either retired from playing or who have moved on to perform with or lead other groups after their time in our organization, the City of Chicago Pipe Band would like to especially thank the following former leaders for their contributions to the development of the band throughout our history:

 L/D Martin Boyle, COC Grade 3 & 2

 L/D Chris Barr, COC Grade 2 & 1

 L/D Bill Peterson, Chicago Scots

 L/D Chris Stuart, Chicago Academy